 So why the decision to make an emergency landing?
 Shah told me that before injecting the epinephrine, he got the patient to rate her symptoms out of 10.
 The woman, whose route of exposure to nuts is not clear, related feeling 8 out 10 (with symptoms of throat closing and tongue swelling).
 After the epinephrine, she initially felt better (3 out of 10).
 But she then worsened again, and began experiencing chest pain.

-Emergency Kit Confusion
+Medical Kit Confusion

 Shah commends the American Airlines crew for their quick and professional response to this emergency.
 “The flight attendants were very caring, helpful and responsive.”
 But he raises a point of concern that we’ve covered before in Allergic Living in relation to in-flight medical kits: their lack of organization.